 How has COVID-19 affected the property industry?

-As you’ve probably gathered, it is definitely possible to progress some property deals during the COVID-19 lockdown.
-It’s not easy and, like I said, things are moving a bit slower.
+So, in short, it is definitely possible to progress property deals in the second half of 2020 and I’m sure into early 2021.
+Some of the cogs are moving a bit slower.
 But they are still moving.

-Below, I’m going to try to give you a bit of an overview of some of the challenges being faced by the key players assisting you, the property investor, during the lockdown.
+Below, I’m going to give you a review and update on the challenges faced by the key players assisting you, the property investor, during the COVID-19 pandemic.

 Registers of Scotland

-You might have heard that on the 24 March 2020, the Registers of Scotland (RoS) closed its offices and effectively ALL sales were put on hold until they could find a solution.
+It’s a day that is etched in my memory, when on the 24th March 2020, the Registers of Scotland (RoS) closed its offices and effectively ALL sales were put on hold until they could find a solution.

-Thankfully the latest news on this is that, as of Monday 27 April 2020, RoS can start to take digital registrations!
-Which means it’s possible for a number sales to now complete without so much hassle.
+Thankfully, and maybe to their credit, the RoS found a solution and it was from Monday 27 April 2020, that they started to take digital registrations!
+Which meant it was possible for a number sales to now complete without so much hassle.

 “Where there is a willing buyer and seller, sales can still complete during lockdown.
 As far as registration with RoS is concerned, there is now legislation in place which allows for the extension of Advance Notices until after a period when they start accepting paper applications again.